spacetelescope/ins-jwst-community-software/tier2_standards/coding_standards.md

 Teams are allowed to deviate from these standards in certain cases, for example, ignoring a requirement that may be considered "overkill", or choosing to slightly modified standard.
 However, the final code base should be reasonably self-consistent and readable.

-Some of the standards we have already listed as overkill, but you are welcome to follow if you see fit, include:
+Below are a list of standards that we have identified as 'overkill'.
+Teams may choose to ignore them if they see fit:
 - `W191 indentation contains tabs`
 - `W291 trailing whitespace`
 - `W292 no newline at end of file`